mkrjn99/FairyTaleDB/data/simplest_nft.md

 ## Citations

-Lol, I am an math & theoretical computer science guy enthusiast who learns by applying.
+Lol, I am an applied math & theoretical computer science enthusiast.
 I do not read research papers; I mostly just look up stuff online and build stuff on top of other stuff.

 Biggest acknowledgement for the last 1 year: ChatGPT.
 Before that: Google, Wikipedia, pretty much the entire internet.
 Special thanks to Vitalik Buterin and Prasanna Sankar whose words opened my eyes to see the crypto world for what it actually is: the world of "truth" and "proofs", something that is very lacking in the society I have been a part of since childhood.